som-esh/Flickr/README.md

 # Flickr
-Uses flickr api to view and download wallpaper.
-Built on kotlin.
+Uses flickr api to view and download wallpaper
+Built with kotlin.